nutsdb/nutsdb/README.md

 NutsDB will truncate data file if the active file is larger than  `SegmentSize`, so the size of an entry can not be set larger than `SegmentSize` , defalut `SegmentSize` is 8MB, you can set it(opt.SegmentSize) as option before DB opening. ***Once set, it cannot be changed***.

+NutsDB currently works on Mac OS X and Linux.
+Windows not been tested.It may be does't work on windows.

+Current version no flush call (potential data loss likely).

 ### Contact

 * [xujiajun](https://github.com/xujiajun)